mitkonikov/competitive/README.md

     - Faculty of Electrical Engineering and Computer Science, University of Maribor, Slovenia.
  - Where are you from?
     - Strumica, Republic of Macedonia.

+## My Own Problem Sets

+### FERI Round #1

+This round was created to motivate students to engage in competitive programming and therefore, the problems are quite easy.
+Nonetheless, all of the problems are incredibly fun and educational, so that everyone can learn something from them.
+The whole problem set is original and written by me.

+You can solve the round [here](https://codeforces.com/contestInvitation/47ae8382a534ff7e8bf220bd0122f4bfcbf9dabd).

+ > Note that the problems are given in Slovene, but there is also a .PDF file in the "Contest Material" section containing the statements in English.